 The analysis you have completed is of no benefit unless you use what you learned about the people you studied.
 These people will not be reached by study alone.
 You must make a plan to reach them with the Gospel.
-In the last chapter you made a plan to fulfill your own personal ministry.
+In the last chapter you made a plan to fulfil your own personal ministry.
 In this and following chapters you will make a plan to reach people, geographic areas, nations, and regions of the world.
-Chapter Eleven, "A Strategy For Planning," will help you do this.

-Credit note: Some of the questions for this analysis were drawn from the book entitled "That Everyone May Hear" by Edward R. Dayton.
+Chapter Eleven, "A Strategy for Planning," will help you do this.
+(Credit note: Some of the questions were drawn from "That Everyone May Hear" by Edward R. Dayton.)